asimonson1125/Slate/README.md

 ## Known issues
  - datetime dependancy doesn't handle daylight savings to standard changes very well.
 Expect an error if a time interval includes a spring forward date and the event length is less than or equal to 60 minutes

-## Note
+## Notes
-the Adjust for Daylight Savings tick is based on US time standards and does not reflect other international timezone alterings.
+ - the Adjust for Daylight Savings tick is based on US time standards and does not reflect other international timezone alterings.
 Additionally, Slate makes time adjustments at midnight, rather than 2 AM for scheduling simplicity's sake.
 It's not a bug, it's a feature that makes coding easier.
+ - 'transparent' events are passed over as it is assumed that the calendar's user is free during the allotted time.
+However, events marked for dates and not times default to this transparent state.
+I wholly expect there will be confusion over this.
+If there's an 'all day event' that isn't showing up, it's probably because the event was given the 'free' tag, rather than the 'busy' tag.